alphagov/need-o-tron/README.md

 against an OAuth provider such as [Sign-on-o-tron](https://github.com/alphagov/sign-on-o-tron)

 It does that via the [GDS-SSO](https://github.com/alphagov/gds-sso) gem.
 See that project's README for configuration details.
+It's an OAuth2 provider, and you could alternatively use any other OAuth2 provider.

 If you don't want to authenticate against a separate app there's also a basic strategy for development use that will simply use the first user in your database.
 To set that up you'll want something
 like: